LiquidFun/vim-comment-banners/README.md

 CommentBannerMapping g1 :CommentBanner --pattern =,1-,=  --width 60  --comment false
 ```

-Produces this output once called with g1 on a line which has `Title` in it:
+Produces this output once called with g1 in normal mode on a line which has `Title` in it:

 ```
 ==========================================================